Information for Faculty

 How are exams delivered to the Center for Academic Success?

-How are completed exams returned to instructors?
+How are completed exams returned to me?

 What happens if there is inclement weather the day of the proctored exam?